Top 5 home office setup ideas for remote workers

 5. Loft or attic space can be used to create a unique and spacious home office

 If you have a loft or attic, you might want to consider the benefits of decluttering the area and fitting it out as a home office.
 This will be quite an expensive option.
-However, it will truly allow demarcation of your workspace and keep interruptions to a bare minimum.
+However, it will truly allow you to demarcate your workspace and keep interruptions to a bare minimum.

-The sloping roofs of lofts can make a perfect cupboard space.
-This is a good choice for professionals needing to store copious amounts of plans or documents.
+Lofts’ sloping roofs can make perfect cupboard spaces.
+This is a good choice for professionals needing to store copious plans or documents.

 Other design considerations you might find helpful include: